 How Do I Lift, Unfreeze or Thaw My Credit Freeze?

 Once you’ve frozen your credit, you may find that you need to apply for a loan or open a new line of credit.
-In that case, you’ll need to lift, unfreeze or thaw your credit with all three main credit bureaus.
-If you’re doing this online, you won’t need your PIN.
+In that case, you’ll need to unfreeze (some credit bureaus may use the terms lift or thaw) your credit with all three main credit bureaus.

 A Fourth Credit Freeze to Consider: The National Consumer Telecommunications and Utilities Exchange